jes3rk/code-analysis-web/CodeNotes.md

 - Make the webpage wider from ```400px``` to ```600px```.
 - Make logo same width as the app.
 - Add a ```margin-top: 10px``` to the logo.
+- Align table text to the center
+- Add Background image of Charlottesville's Downtown Mall

 ### Update Images
 #### Initial Code (Line 137):